 - Contingency management (CM): CM focuses on reinforcing desired behaviors associated with abstinence from the addicted substance.
 It rewards patients for specific tasks completed, such as passing random drug tests or attending counseling.

 Medication-assisted treatment (MAT) is also known as pharmacotherapy.
-It is a well-established approach to help patients overcome opioid and alcohol addiction.
+It is a well-established approach to help patients overcome opioid, stimulants, and alcohol addiction, which are common among adolescents and young adults, according to the National Institute on Drug Abuse (NIDA).
 It combines medication with counseling and other types of support to supply an efficient care system for those suffering from addiction.

 Let’s take a look at the three treatments used for MAT Drug Addiction: